BelaPlatform/bela-pepper/README.md

 Pepper is a DIY solution for integrating Bela with modular and Eurorack synths.

-For BOM and build guide [click here](https://github.com/BelaPlatform/bela-pepper/wiki).
+For more information, a full BOM and build guide [click here](https://github.com/BelaPlatform/bela-pepper/wiki).